patarleth/emacs-shell-config/README.md

 emacs-shell-config
 ==================

-1st - install git, just do it even if you're not using right now.
+first off - install git.
+Just do it even if you're not using right now.

 new to bash on osx? copy [[https://github.com/patarleth/emacs-shell-config/blob/master/bash/.profile]] to ~/.profile and